A DB guide to locking in your annual business rates.

 What can we expect in the coming year?

 - Oil: Oil price is influenced by political and economic factors.
 The US and China trade war, the US sanctions on Iran and OPEC & nOPEC’s production cut agreement will all impact the price of oil in the coming year.

 - Liquefield Natural Gas: Liquefield Natural Gas (LNG) is set to flood the market in 2019; American LNG exports are expected to nearly triple over the next 12 months with global demand rocketing.
 As a result, the International Maritime Organisation (IMO) will undertake negotiations with the shipping industry about emission reductions and this could lead to more taxes, slower vessels or more expensive electric tankers.

-- Climate Change: weather extremes are now anticipated throughout the year, so we can expect more weather influenced price changes in 2019.
+- Climate Change: weather extremes are now anticipated throughout the year, so we can expect more weather influenced in energy prices 2019.